SolidifiedRay/CS3113-Intro-to-Game-Programming/P4_Rise_of_the_AI/README.md

-# CS3113 - Project2: Pong
+# CS3113 - Project4: Rise of the AI
-Use "W" and "S" to control the left racket

-Use "↑" and "↓" to control the right racket
+Beat all the enemies! (by stepping on their head)